ruidi-huang/catalyse/biorender-codex-spec.md

 6. Stop

 The demo succeeds when **a generated timeline appears in BioRender** and the app shows a **human-friendly GTM research summary** plus the **final BioRender prompt**.

+Implementation note for future context:
+- the app no longer embeds the live Orgo VM in-page
+- the Orgo workspace is opened separately in another tab/window for the demo
+- reason: Orgo added an origin firewall that only allowed websocket traffic from `www.orgo.ai`, which blocked local/demo-domain VNC embedding, and this was out of app scope to fix during the hackathon

 This is a **demo-only** build.
 Optimize for **one happy path**.